alexpovel/latex-cookbook/README.md

 But how do we get it there?

-We have a chicken-and-egg problem: if we want to insert the *current* SHA into the *current* PDF, we can't.
+We have a chicken-and-egg problem: if we want to insert the *current* SHA into the *current* source files, we can't.
 While building the *current* PDF, we can only know the SHA of the *previous* commit.
 **But**, fear not, for GitLab has you covered: